-Nada’s other passion is translation.
+Dean Ayad’s other passion is translation.
 She has translated from the French “It’s about Dignity,” a personal account of a university student’s involvement in the Arab Spring in Morocco, which appeared in the edited volume Demanding Dignity: Young Voices from the Front Lines of the Arab Revolutions.
-She also collaborated with the creative team at the Sawt project on a documentary film by translating from the Egyptian Arabic dialect interviews of Egyptian women’s reactions to the 2011 Revolution.
-At the moment, she is working on a translation project involving the works of two Egyptian revolutionaries who launched the 1919 Revolution and the Egyptian Feminist Movement.
+In collaboration with the creative team at Sawt project, she worked on translating interviews of Egyptian women’s reactions to the 2011 Revolution for their documentary film.
+Most recently, she began working on a translation project involving the works of two Egyptian revolutionaries who helped launch the 1919 Revolution and the Egyptian Feminist Movement.